 Fifth disease is a common virus in children.
 About half of all adults are sensitive to fifth disease and can catch it from children.

 If you get fifth disease early in your pregnancy, you could have a miscarriage.
-Fifth disease also can cause birth defects in your baby, such as severe anemia.
+It also can cause birth defects in your baby, such as severe anemia.
 Call your doctor if you are exposed to fifth disease.
 Your doctor may have you take a blood test to see if you’re immune.
 You also may need an ultrasound exam to see if the baby has been infected.

 What if I’m exposed to cytomegalovirus?